 Should the unit be unmovable or heavy, speak to John, who may wish or be able to work on the unit in situ, or for lab services to move the unit to a more convenient location for mending.

 When the unit(s) to be repaired are brought in, it is mandatory to bring a completed decontamination certificate (see downloads) with you, primarily to indicate that you have cleaned the unit.
 It also helps us by providing your contact details; otherwise how will it be returned when fixed?
 The form can be mostly filled out on the computer before printing, only the signature needs to be done by hand.
 If the user writes down what the fault is (preferably detailed) on the back of the form, then if John is not around then he can read the form and see what can be done.

 At around the time that John is handed the form and unit he will typically provide some idea to how long the job will take.
 This might not always be the time solely on your job, due to installing interlock systems in rooms (not as many as a few years ago) and carrying out repairs for other groups.
 For some of the larger repairs, he may need to speak to the supervisor(s) of the kit before starting any repairs.
-This is an annoying aspect brought in recently by bureaucrats.
+This may be an annoyance,however, some have wondered where their finances have gone.
 If you wish to have it repaired urgently, voice this.
 He may be able to have a look before less urgent jobs, but he prefers to do things in the order they came in.